 Dancing the Universe

 Do you like dancing?
-Are you up to a challenge?
-Take part in this unique dance competition where you’ll need to choreograph a dance that interprets one out of the 8 scientific research topics explained below and that are developed at the ICG.
-You will get one visit from a member of the ICG to answer your questions and give you feedback on your choreography.
+Are up to a challenge?
+Take part in this unique dance and astrophysics project where you’ll need to choreograph a dance that interprets a scientific topic.

 This outreach activity is focused on the research carried out at the Institute for Cosmology and Gravitation (ICG), University of Portsmouth.